 As with divorces in any culture, things are not always simple when a couple are parting officially, and ex-spouses do not always comply, consent or facilitate a quick divorce process.
 If your ex-husband does not respond to you when he receives the Divorce papers, this is not an insurmountable issue.

-So long as your solicitor can prove that he received the paperwork, or is aware that a divorce has been requested and arrangement put into place, the divorce panel can move onto the next stage even without receiving his acknowledgement.
+So long as your solicitor can prove that he received the paperwork, or is aware that a divorce has been requested and an arrangement put into place, the divorce panel can move onto the next stage even without receiving his acknowledgement.

 What is Khula?